SuperCowPowers/workbench/docs/enterprise.md

 \*<small>*Cost per month, we offer discounts for longer term agreements.*</small>

 ## Try SageWorks
 We encourage new users to try out the **free** version, first.
-We offer support in our [Discord](https://discord.gg/WHAJuz8sw8) channel, our [Documentation](https://supercowpowers.github.io/sageworks/) has instructions for how to get started with SageWorks.
+We offer support in our [Discord](https://discord.gg/WHAJuz8sw8) channel and our [Documentation](https://supercowpowers.github.io/sageworks/) has instructions for how to get started with SageWorks.
 So try it out and when you're ready to accelerate your AWS ML Adventure with an **Enterprise** licence contact us at [SageWorks Sales](mailto:sales@supercowpowers.com)

-## Data Engineering and Science Consulting
+## Data Engineering/Science Consulting

 Alongside our SageWorks Enterprise offerings, we provide comprehensive consulting services and domain expertise through our partnerships [Partnerships](https://www.supercowpowers.com/home#h.qau620rju99x).
 We specialize in **AWS Machine Learning Systems** and our extended team of Data Scientists and Engineers, holds Masters and Ph.D. degrees in relevant fields such as Computer Science, Chemistry, and Pharmacology.
 We also have a parntership with [Nomic Networks](https://nomicnetworks.com) to support our Network Security Clients.